PROGRAM BERLIN 2019

 Moderator: Michael Hosp, CEO, kdg mediatech GmbH.
 Speakers: Sven Deutschmann, CEO, Sonopress GmbH; and Günter Loibl, Rebeat Innovation

 Journalists share their views on what is the next big thing for the way physical content is produced, distributed and consumed.
-Moderator: Sabine-Lydia Schmidt, Designer, Cultural Manager, Label, Unbreakmyheart Records, Panelists: Michael Fremer, Analog Planet; Dennis Plauk, Mint Magazine; Knut Schlinger, Musikwoche; Frank Wonneberg, Author, The Vinyl Lexicon
+Moderator: Sabine-Lydia Schmidt, Designer, Cultural Manager, Label, Unbreakmyheart Records, Panelists: Michael Fremer, Analog Planet; Martin Burger, Mint Magazine; Knut Schlinger, Musikwoche; Frank Wonneberg, Author, The Vinyl Lexicon

 Streaming grows, digital & physical sales decrease.
 Will streaming revenues finance new master productions?
 Recording quality increases as new sound formats are developed.
 Is there a future for an equivalent product to be sold?
 A future based on streaming will make physical media playback devices obsolete.
 A major risk to every physical format?
 The master right: essential in the future development of hardware and software sales.
 Speaker: Christoph Diekmann, addvalue Consulting

-Moderator: Christoph Diekmann, addvalue Consulting, executive; Connie Comeau, The ADS Group, Kim Bayley, Entertainment Retailers Association, Sara Valentino Tapedub, Holger Wustlich, Senior Direct of Sales & Marketing, Universal Music Group; Seda Selin Parlak, Gfk; Steffen Gerlach, CEO, Capelight Pictures; Christian Winter, Kulturkaufhaus Dussmann, Berlin.
+Moderator Christoph Diekmann, addvalue CONSULTING.
+Speakers: Connie Comeau, COO, The ADS Group, Kim Bayley, Chief Executive, Entertainment Retailers Association, Holger Wustlich, Senior Direct of Sales & Marketing, Universal Music Group & Andreas Peplinski, Gfk, Steffen Gerlach, CEO, Capelight Pictures, Christian Winter, Kulturkaufhaus Dussmann, Berlin,

 Built as a chamber concert hall in 1912 at the heart of Berlin in Potsdamer Platz, the Meistersaal occupies the same physical space when it was known Hansa Tonstudio, where brilliant recordings were made since the early 1960s from countless artists including David Bowie, Depeche Mode, U2, R.E.M., Peter Maffay, Nina Hagen, and Udo Jürgens.
 Moderator: Rene Renefeld.
 Speakers: Eduard Meyer, former Hansa engineer (David Bowie, Iggy Pop); Thilo Schmied, Berlin Music Tours; Reiner Maillard, Emil Berliner Studio.